Android Forums at AndroidCentral.com > Sprint Optimus S > LG Optimus S Rooting, ROMs, and Hacks > [Custom Recovery] Xionia Clockwork (CWMA v1.2518.6)

 How to Install:

-Copy [Only registered users can view links. ] and [Only registered users can view links. ] to the root of your sdcard.
+Copy flash_image and xionia_cwma_12518.6.img to the root of your sdcard.
 RAR file is protected with recovery record in case of corrupt download.
 Please extract rar before attempting to flash.

 To flash: via adb shell or terminal type this from root # shell